top of page

 Lesson 6: Entertainment In Your Community

 - Brainstorm with the child types of entertainment in a community (food, entertainment, museums, parks...).
-Assist him or her in completing an Entertainment Guide.
+Assist with completing an Entertainment Guide.
 Be sure to discuss how to decide on reasonable numbers to use.

 - Create an Entertainment Collage to go with this section.